 Through the Impact Media Fund, the community is being asked to invest in a different kind of way.
 The Fund exists to manage and fund projects and programs that drive transformation and improve our community through research, community engagement and education, solutions-based and investigative journalism, and storytelling throughout the Sacramento region.

 The Impact Media Fund is building a team of journalists to bring attention to the issues critical to the advancement of our community.

-Projects within the Impact Media Fund, such as the Tipping Point Lab, will be directed by Foundation staff in coordination with stakeholders, educational and community partners, local journalists, and/or other vendors.
+Projects within the Impact Media Fund, such as the Equity Lab, will be directed by Foundation staff in coordination with stakeholders, educational and community partners, local journalists, and/or other vendors.
 Funding for the Impact Media Fund will come from a variety of public, private, and/or philanthropic sources.

 The Sacramento Region Community Foundation maintains control over the disbursement of all funds.
 While donors and contributors may direct funds to specific projects, they do not have editorial control over content produced with fund resources or the interpretation of data.
 The Foundation, the Impact Media Fund, and all related projects will be held to strict donor transparency and editorial independence policies.

 Contributions to The Fund will be tax deductible as provided by law, and meet the exempt purposes set forth in the Internal Revenue Code section 501(c)(3).

 We have launched a groundbreaking community-funded team of journalists to highlight the inequities and triumphs of communities that have long been underserved.

 The Bee will add three reporters and will welcome an editor to lead this team, which will focus on surfacing solutions to longstanding challenges.
 Engagement within our communities will be central to the work of this community voices team and reporting lab.